-Vacations are often spent visiting friends and family, but who thinks about being a considerate guest with their pets?
-Staying in another person’s home can breed tension, but throw your pets into the mix and the situation can turn downright hairy!
+Vacations spent visiting friends and family are wonderful, but what if you’re traveling with your pets?
+Being a guest in another person’s home can breed tension, but throw your dog or cat into the mix and the situation can turn downright hairy!

 If you have a friends-and-family road trip coming up, we’ve picked up a few tricks to keep you out of the dog house.
 And for those of you who will be hosting, sharing this post where your future guests might see it can’t hurt!

-Check to be sure your pet is welcome.
 Bringing your pet along as a surprise for your host is never a good idea.
 Friends and relatives might not be comfortable having your pet in their home.
-Confirm in advance that your pet is welcome, and discuss any restricted areas or rules that will need to be followed during your stay.
+Confirm in advance that your pet is welcome, and discuss any restricted areas or rules for your stay.